mycpp/myCPP/README.md

 In light of recent legal proceedings, the scope of the tool has been repurposed from that of targeting state legislators, to educationing the general public on sources of electrical power and corresponding carbon emissions.
 This new "my Clean Power" (myCP) tool is located at http://github.com/mycpp/my-clean-power

-The repository for the "My Clean Power Plan" tool will remain as is, while updates to the tools will be dedicated to the "my Clean Power" tool and its living repository.
+The repository for the "My Clean Power Plan" tool will remain as is, while updates to the tools will be dedicated to the (new) "My Clean Power" tool, and its living repository.
 More information on the scope and motivation for the original myCPP tool can be found below.

 ## About
 The University of Tennessee Bredesen Center and the University of Tennessee Nuclear Engineering department have undergone a multi-year collaborative effort in evaluating the Environmental Protection Agency’s (EPA) Clean Power Plan (CPP) for its accuracy and fair treatment of all energy sources.
 The Bredesen Center has used this research to develop a publication summarizing many inconsistencies found within the CPP.
 The final submission of the CPP draft by the EPA addressed the vast majority of this publication’s outlined concerns.